 Unbeatable Customer Service Gives You a Competitive Edge

-The brands that do this are brands that customers trust and become loyal to, and therefore keep going back to for more.
+The businesses that do find ways to provide proactive customer service become brands that customers trust and become loyal to, and therefore keep going back to for more.

-If you haven’t already, consider making the switch from reactive to proactive in your customer service by putting your customers.
+If you haven’t already, consider making the switch from a reactive company to one that puts its customers first by being proactive when supporting customers.

 This will help you can get ahead of the conversation and gain a competitive edge.